COVID-19 Coronavirus MAIN PAGE

 STATUS OF CITY SERVICES

 City of Yorba Linda officials continue to work hard to implement alternate plans to deliver City services that are impacted by the Governor’s recent order.

 BUILDING AND COMMUNITY PRESERVATION

 - Code enforcement officers will remain in the field responding to calls for service, with the exception that no interior inspections will be conducted at this time.

 - Response times and production of records for Public Records Requests may be delayed as a result of limited staffing and City Hall closures during the ongoing COVID-19 national, state, and local emergency.

 - Planning Commission Meetings are continuing to be held, albeit on a limited basis depending on the number of items that are ready for a particular agenda to ensure timely processing of land use applications.
 Please discuss the Planning Commission scheduling of your project with your assigned Planner.

-- Temporary Outdoor Dining Expansion for Restaurants – to assist with rapid re-opening of restaurants, the City has relaxed normal zoning regulations and will utilize the Temporary Use Permit (TUP) provisions in the Zoning Code to streamline approval of expanded outdoor dining requests.
+- Temporary Outdoor Dining/Operations Expansion for Businesses – to assist with rapid re-opening of restaurants, the City has relaxed normal zoning regulations and will utilize the Temporary Use Permit (TUP) provisions in the Zoning Code to streamline approval of expanded outdoor operations and dining requests.
 The TUP application process is a free, one-page application that requires a basic level of information explaining the time, place and manner characteristics of the proposed outdoor dining use.
 For detailed information, please visit the Modified Planning Operations during COVID-19 web page.